Table of Contents

 Benefits:

-Example: A manager talks to their team every month to discuss achievements and challenges.
+Example: A Manager meets the team every month to review achievements and improvement areas.

 3) Management by Objectives (MBO)

-Example: An HR Manager sets an objective to reduce employee turnover by 10% within six months.
+Example: An HR Manager sets an objective to reduce employee turnover by 10 percent within six months.

 4) 360-degree Feedback

-Example: A team leader receives feedback from their boss, team members, and other departments.
+Example: A team leader receives feedback from their Manager, team members, and other departments.

 5) Performance Appraisals